 - MSIL has requested dealers to offer home delivery of cars service.

 - They have requested dealerships to complete paperwork in advance before the customer visits the showroom for car delivery.
-Showroom salesforce can rely on communication and prospect management technologies to achieve that.
+Showroom salesforce can rely on telecalling software for communication and prospect management technologies to achieve that.

 - OEMs are focusing on digital car demos to showcase the features and specs of the car.

 They feel that the intuitive platform is designed with an interface simpler than any other standard CRM tool.
-The AI-supported digital space drives help them with up-to-date and relevant information in real-time and maximize their calling output.
+The AI-supported digital space drives help them with up-to-date and relevant information in real-time and maximize their calling output through telecalling software.

 3. The Change in Preference